KIDS VEG OUT

-To gather some honest feedback on the changes we’ve made and how we can do better, KIDS EAT FREE at all our restaurants during February half term (18th – 24th February 2019.)
+KIDS EAT FREE at all our restaurants during summer half term (27th May – 2nd June 2019.)
 For children aged 12 or under when accompanied by an adult ordering a main meal.
 Two children eat free per adult ordering a main course.
-Browse our updated children’s menus here:

 WHAT WE DID IN 2018...

 For a quick recap of our efforts in 2018 to become a more sustainable restaurant group, please see our video on YouTube.

 At Cambscuisine we have made a commitment to only serving sustainable fish on our menus.
 We have carefully chosen our supplier, Marrfish, based on their commitment to sustainable fishery.